 The brands we recommend include TwinSpires, BetAmerica (the only site where you can bet on greyhounds), and TVG.
 Fans can wager and live stream races similar to the experience found at off track betting sites.
 Each of these sites is licensed and regulated by one or more state racing commissions.

 New Jersey, Pennsylvania and Delaware are the only US states where actual online casino gambling is completely legal.
 A plethora of other states are considering legislation that may legalize some popular formats.
 The regulated market is developing rapidly, but legislation takes time and is often a complex issue depending on what part of the country you live in.
-Soon we will add reviews and comparisons of US licensed online casinos.

 For those of you in states where it is not yet legal to play online, all we can say is be patient.
-We can’t honestly recommend playing at any of the offshore options unless you purely enjoy the entertainment of it and just play for small amounts.
+We cannot honestly recommend playing at any of the offshore options unless you purely enjoy the entertainment of it and just play for small amounts.
 We have seen too many examples of player funds not kept safe, and too many winners go unpaid over the years.

 As we wait patiently for more states to come on board, we can look at New Jersey, Pennsylvania and Delaware as an indication of things to come.
 In all three states, online gaming has proven profitable and able to be effectively regulated.